tntl-cyber/keysense-ai-site/content/blog/how-to-steal-traffic.md

 First, you need to know who you are fighting.
-Go to our \[Home Page](/) and enter your competitor's URL.
+Go to our \[www.keysense-ai.io](/) and enter your competitor's URL.